jim-steerforth/cli-linux/pages/07.backup_moodle/02.backup-to-dropbox/default.md

 Run the script for the first time.

-/opt/Dropbox-Uploader//dropbox_uploader.sh
+/opt/Dropbox-Uploader/dropbox_uploader.sh

 It should ask you for the token.
-Now you can test creting folders, uploading and deleting files from the command line to Dropbox.
+Now you can test creating folders, uploading and deleting files from the command line to Dropbox.